peterataylor/WaterML2-part2-api-tester/README.md

 # Overview

 This script tests prototype RESTful APIs for the WaterML2.0 part 2 Interoperability Experiment (http://external.opengis.org/twiki_public/HydrologyDWG/WaterML2Part2).
-WaterML2.0 part 2 is an format for exchanging hydrological rating tables and gaugings (observations).
+WaterML2.0 part 2 is a format for exchanging hydrological rating tables and gaugings (observations).
 See http://opengeospatial.org/standards/waterml for info on WaterML2.0.

 The script issues HTTP requests and attempts to parse JSON responses.
 The structure checking on the JSON is very basic; it checks for existence of some key required fields.
 This will be extended to make use of JSON schema.

 # Installation and Requirements

-See requirements.txt for required python libraries.
+See [requirements.txt](https://github.com/peterataylor/WaterML2-part2-api-tester/blob/master/requirements.txt) for required python libraries.
 These can be loaded using [Python pip](https://pypi.python.org/pypi/pip):

 ``` pip install -r requirements.txt ```